aws-samples/aws-fault-injection-simulator-workshop/STYLE.md

   * use "click **"List item"**" for following the link to a different view
 * References to UI burger menu items should be formatted as `**"Menu item"**` to render as **"Menu item"**
 * References to Role and Policy names should be formatted as **"RoleName"** and **"PolicyName"**
-* References to Buttons should use the wording

 ## Image formatting guidelines